Shopify/ui-extensions/documentation/error-handling.md

 # Error handling

-Because ui extensions script runs in non-browser environment (ex: WebWorker in Web, JavascriptCore on Mobile), it is recommended to listen and send errors to server manually.
-However, it is still possible to use external libraries for reporting errors.
-This document shows a couple of examples about how you can handle it.
+Because UI extension scripts run in non-browser environments (Web Worker in web, JavascriptCore on Mobile), it is recommended to manually set up error listeners and error reporting.
+However, it is possible to use external libraries for error reporting.

 ## The generic way of handling errors